Chemical Engineering

 6

-The Integrated Product and Process Design program (EGN 4951 ) requires six credits of coursework and is offered as a sequence of two three-credit courses during Fall and Spring of the senior year.
+ECH 4644 may be substituted by the second semester of the Integrated Product and Process Design Program (EGN 4951).
+This program requires six credits of coursework and is offered as a sequence of two three-credit courses during Fall and Spring of the senior year.
 These two courses are pre-approved substitutes for three credits of technical electives and for ECH 4644.

 Technical Electives